db47h/grog/README.md

 Note that I did not test much further on the i5 since its GTX 940MX GPU gets to 100% load at about 40000 quads total, regardless of using concurrent code or not.
-The FX6300 tested has a GTX 1050ti which stays under 35% load.
+The FX6300 tested has a GTX 1050ti which reaches 80% load.

 ### Supported platforms